A pastor’s schedule is not about getting things done. It’s about praying, writing, thinking and reflecting first and managing and leading second.

 Getting Things Done

 Since my days as a solicitor (lawyer), I have organised my tasks using the principles found in David Allen’s Getting Things Done, which suggests collecting anything that comes to mind that needs doing (literally anything!) and put it down on a task list.
 So for as long as I can remember, I have always had a very long to do list, even when my schedule became a pastor’s schedule.
 Then I was influenced by Michael Hyatt, who takes the principles of Getting Things Done and focuses them to ensure you are hitting your priorities.
 I have organised my calendar according to my ideal week – what my week would like if everything was perfect – and taken time to reflect at the beginning and end of every working day, and on a weekly and quarterly basis about what are my top priorities from everything that’s on my very lengthy task list.

-But still I am often stressed about getting everything done.
-So imagine my excitement when I read that Brian Jones had updated and extended his thinking.
-In a post entitled, Get Rid Of Your Bloated To-Do List And Get Your Life Back, Brian explained that one day he looked at the 167 items on his to do list and decided, “this is stupid!”
+I am often stressed about getting everything done.
+So imagine my excitement when a while ago I read a post entitled, Get Rid Of Your Bloated To-Do List And Get Your Life Back, by Brian Jones.
+He explained that one day he looked at the 167 items on his to do list and decided, “this is stupid!”
 So he deleted it and hasn’t looked back since.

 Makers v Managers

 What was the problem?
-He realised that task management systems are perfect for managers.
+Brian realised that task management systems are perfect for managers.
 But as a pastor, we spend the majority of our time being makers.

 This is based on Paul Graham’s classic article, Maker’s Schedule, Manager’s Schedule.
 In it, Graham says: